 Artistic illustrations and caricatures have been at the centre of many religious disputes over the last decades and throughout history.
 Religion: Going Public is proud to present a unique and somewhat experimental collaboration with our in house illustrator Øyvind Westgård.
 The illustrations are stand alone ‘texts’ which may be interpreted differently by a variety of readers.
 The themes for the illustrations are set in collaboration with the editorial team of Religion: Going Public.

-Religion: Going Public is a collaboration across three SAMKUL research projects:
+Religion: Going Public started out as a collaboration across three SAMKUL research projects:

 Good Protestant, Bad Religion?
 Formatting Religion in Modern Society (GOBA) is a research project hosted by the Faculty of Theology at the University of Oslo.
 As Norway experiences increasing religious diversity, the assertive role of Protestantism in the public sphere have become contentious political issues that are increasingly viewed within the framework of a simplified good/bad narrative, in which other religious traditions are measured according to their similarity to the specific format of Protestant religion in Norway.
 GOBA sets out to examine how major societal actors respond to these issues.
 GOBA has provided the funding for the development of Religion: Going Public.